acapraru/Linear-Algebra-Library-for-Scala/README.md

 fillM/fillV | Change a matrix/vector size
-genId | Generate an identity matrix inverse | Compute the inverse of a matrix isEqualM|isEqualV | Check for equality between matrices/vectors isInd | Check for linearly independence of a vector set isOnetoOneLinTr/isOntoLinTr | Check if a linear transformation is 1-1/onto isOrthNormSet/isOrthSet | Check if a set of vectors is orthonormal/orthogonal
+genId | Generate an identity matrix inverse | Compute the inverse of a matrix isEqualM/isEqualV | Check for equality between matrices/vectors isInd | Check for linearly independence of a vector set isOnetoOneLinTr/isOntoLinTr | Check if a linear transformation is 1-1/onto isOrthNormSet/isOrthSet | Check if a set of vectors is orthonormal/orthogonal